amyoccodingwaves/amyoccodingwaves.github.io/index.md

 NB: The HTML and CSS gave us the structure and styling, but the javascript we are going to tackle now will handle all the action.
 And the big take away from today is introducing javascript and learning what an API is.

 Note: This opportunity to work with javascript offers you hands on, relevant coding experience in todays tech world.
-If you are thinking of stretching further into the world of coding, gaining an introduction to javascript and understanding what an API is, are going to get on the road.
+If you are thinking of stretching further into the world of coding, gaining an introduction to javascript and understanding what an API is, will be an awesome start!

 ## What is Javascript?